marcelljonathan/Health-Insurance-Data-Project/About Data.md

 # 📊 Health Insurance Data Analysis & Prediction

 ## 🔍 Project Overview
 This project analyzes **health insurance claims data** to understand the key factors affecting insurance charges.
-It also builds **predictive models** to estimate policyholder charges using **machine learning algorithms**.
+This data consist of several information such as It also builds **predictive models** to estimate policyholder charges using **machine learning algorithms**.

 ## 📂 Dataset Description
 - The dataset includes information about policyholders such as: